Due to the pandemic situation, the conference will be held in semi-online mode: speakers will be allowed to present their works remotely over Zoom.

 Instructions for Authors

 Submissions must be in PDF, printable in black and white on US Letter sized paper.
-All submissions must adhere to the ACM Small template (11pt font size).
+All submissions must adhere to the acmart sigplan template (two columns, 11pt font size).

 Submitted papers must be at least 4 and at most 12 pages long, including bibliographical references and appendices.